 Tsipouro is a Greek traditional distillation product from the pomace of grapes (the residue of the wine press) particularly brewed in Thessaly, Epirus, Macedonia, Mani Peninsula and the island of Crete, where Cretans call it tsikoudia.
 Tsipouro is a strong distilled spirit containing approximately 45 percent alcohol.
 Other areas of Greece use the name raki.

 The geographical anatomy of Greece and its climate serve the brewing of some 300 elegant indigenous wine varieties in the best possible way.
 The vast quantity and flavors of Greek wines make it imperative for everyone to taste a glass of God Dionysus’ liquor with their food.
-When in a restaurant remember to share your wine from the karafe or bottle when you go at a restaurant, one of the most common thinks Greeks do.
+Remember to share your wine from the karafe or bottle when you go at a restaurant, one of the most common thinks Greeks do.

 Beer has been brewed in Greece since 1834 when the father of brewmaster Johann Karl Fuchs came to Greece.
 In 1864 he founded the Fix brewery in Athens that would become the first major brewery in the country.
-Since then, Heineken (the Green) and Amstel (the Red) are two brands of beer that have taken gradually most of the Greek beer market together with Mythos and Vergina beer.
+Since then, Heineken (the Green) and Amstel (the Red) are two brands of beer that have taken gradually most of the Greek beer market together with Mythos, Vergina and Thessaloniki's new Nymfi beer.